-Artissima and Combo, an innovative hospitality concept and “cultural assemblage” open to experimentation, have organized an inedited traveling educational project, the Artissima Experimental Academy, now in its second edition this year.
+Artissima and Combo, an innovative hospitality concept and “cultural assemblage” open to experimentation, have organized an inedited traveling educational project, the Artissima Experimental Academy.
 Through a series of creative co-designed workshops, based on a format of co-habitation and experimental teaching methods, the fair offers young arts-lovers and professionals a unique opportunity for growth.
 Enjoy the previous episodes of the project, while waiting for the next one.

 Artissima Experimental Academy second episode takes place against the backdrop of the 58th Venice Art Biennale.

-From 12 to 19 May the spaces of Combo Venezia will host FIGHT (Temple Door), an experimental workshop conducted by the American artist of German origin Dara Friedman, whose research focuses on the body and performance, through the preferred medium of video.
+From 12 to 18 May the spaces of Combo Venezia hosted FIGHT (Temple Door), an experimental workshop conducted by the American artist of German origin Dara Friedman, whose research focuses on the body and performance, through the preferred medium of video.